Michigan is a state with a decreasing population while most other states are gaining new residents.

 Transportation structure issues

-Michigan residents will vouch and say that it can take countless hours to reach the Upper Peninsula by car.
+Michigan residents will say that it can take countless hours to reach the Upper Peninsula by car.
 It is a daunting trip that most people dread.

 The cost of education

 For Michigan, tuition costs are higher for in-state students than it is throughout most of the country.
-Michigan ranks in the top 10% with an average tuition cost of $6,500 or more per year.
-Student debt levels are much higher if you want to pursue a degree.
+Michigan ranks in the top 10% of high priced education with an average tuition cost of $8,916 for in-state and $18,706 for out-of-state.
+The 2023 national average tuition is $6,963 for in-state students and $12,914 for out-of-state.
+So your student debt level will be much higher if you want to pursue a degree.
 The option to pursue a manufacturing and industrial job are present, but you still need to consider the cost of school when evaluating all the aspects of Michigan.
-You will see with thorough research why people are leaving Michigan.

 Taxes & insurance

-The taxes in Michigan are a flat rate.
-State income tax amounts to more than 4%.
-Then, switching gears over to property tax is one of the highest rates in the country.
+The taxes in Michigan are flat rate, at a 4.25% individual income tax rate, which is more than the national average, but still cheaper than California.
+Property taxes are also the highest rates in the country.
 Up to 1.5% depending on where you live.
+This adds up to roughly $1,324 per $100,000 of assessed home value.
 Lastly, with sales taxes, you are looking at another 6% on top of your purchases of goods.

 While living in Michigan, you can expect to pay more for auto insurance than in other states.
 This is partly due to the legislation passed related to the No-Fault Car Insurance System.
 Compulsory Personal Injury Protection is a contributing factor as well.
 This accounts for a majority of why people are leaving Michigan.